-This summer, from June 7th to 13th, 2020, La Bibliothèque de l’Université Laval warmly welcomes you to the 28th Polar Libraries Colloquy, Sharing Polar Cultures and Knowledge: Perspectives from Libraries and Archives, in Quebec City, June 5-11, 2022.
+La Bibliothèque de l’Université Laval hosted the 28th Polar Libraries Colloquy, Sharing Polar Cultures and Knowledge: Perspectives from Libraries and Archives, in Quebec City, June 5-11, 2022.

-Colloquy attendees were invited to discover the legendary joie de vivre of our French-speaking community and enjoy the beautiful surroundings at the heart of the city.
-The conference will focus on contribution of librarians and archivists to the sharing of northern and polar cultures and knowledge.
-The event will be an excellent opportunity to:
+Colloquy attendees were invited to discover the legendary joie de vivre of Quebec City’s French-speaking community and to enjoy the beautiful surroundings at the heart of the city.
+The conference focused on contribution of librarians and archivists to the sharing of northern and polar cultures and knowledge.
+The event :

-- Bring together specialists in northern and polar information, from more than 15 different countries.
+- Brought together specialists in northern and polar information, from more than 15 different countries.

-- Highlight the unique expertise of librarians and archivists in this field through stimulating presentations.
+- Highlighted the unique expertise of librarians and archivists in this field through stimulating presentations.

-- Showcase the work of renowned researchers in northern or arctic studies.
+- Showcased the work of renowned researchers in northern or arctic studies.

-- Address the issue of metadata decolonization in a special workshop.
+- Addressed the issue of metadata decolonization in a special workshop.

-- Introduce participants to the culture of Aboriginal and non-Aboriginal of northern Quebec .
+- Introduced participants to the culture of Aboriginal and non-Aboriginal of northern Quebec .

 - The beautiful Old Quebec (a UNESCO World Heritage treasure)

 - The Montmorency Forest (the largest research forest in the world)

 - The magnificent Charlevoix area (one of the most beautiful holiday regions in Quebec)

 For more information, please visit the 28th Polar Libraries Colloquy website.